 FACT: OK, so I am not an escort.
-At least not technically.
+Not technically.

 But I respect them and I think you should too.

 This is a response to two articles discussing the merits and perils of the escort business.
 Specifically, the original article discusses the "girlfriend experience" which is most typically) a relationship where an attractive woman essentially "dates" a man in exchange for money where both parties understand the limited nature of the relationship.

 If you want to read these before we get going here, I will wait:

 What I got from Leandra's article is that, while she can see the benefit to men, she is having a hard time seeing the benefit being an escort poses for women.

 I don't believe it's so one-sided.I will speak to this as a 29 year old woman living and dating in Los Angeles.
 While I am not planning on getting married, I do have relationships.
 Many of them.
 Perhaps this will change but my preference for now is for allowing the mix and makeup of relationships in my life to be in flux in a way that compliments my life.
 That means I can love someone because it feels good to be in love.
 It also means I can fuck someone because I am a human being and human beings -- male AND female -- enjoy sex.